ngrx/platform/projects/ngrx.io/content/guide/data/index.md

 # NgRx Data

-NgRx Data is an extension that offers a gentle introduction to NgRx by simplifying management of **entity data** while reducing the amount of boilerplate.
+NgRx Data is an extension that offers a gentle introduction to NgRx by simplifying management of **entity data** while reducing the amount of explicitness.

 Entity data is only one kind of application data.
 NgRx Data should not be used for non-entity or highly idiosyncratic data.